suhock/php-dependency-injection/README.md

 In the example above, the container will attempt to resolve an instance of `HttpClient` first.
 If it cannot resolve `HttpClient`, it will attempt to resolve an instance of `GopherClient`.
-If it cannot resolve `GopherClient`, it will ignore `string` and then throw an `UnresolvedParameterException`.
+If it cannot resolve `GopherClient`, it will ignore `string` and then throw an `ParameterResolutionException`.

 ### Intersection types